 When I set out to formulate PNP’s Cardio Surge Energy, the goal was to formulate a powerful cardiovascular and endurance supplement that works with your body’s natural energy pathways to boost energy and stamina.
 Instead of relying on stimulates that give you the feeling of having more energy, the focus was to use ingredients that work with your body to naturally boost energy and performance.

 Although Cardio Surge Energy contains many effective ingredients, one ingredient that stood out repeatedly was L-Carnitine and the many different forms it comes in.
-For Cardio Surge Energy, three forms of L-Carnitine were selected N-Acetyl L-Carnitine, L-Carnitine Fumarate and L-Carnitine Tartrate.
+For Cardio Surge Energy, three forms of L-Carnitine were selected N-Acetyl L-Carnitine, L-Carnitine Fumarate, and L-Carnitine Tartrate.

 Here is a look at L-Carnitine and the different forms used in Cardio Surge Energy.

-Although there are different forms of L-Carnitine, which provide different benefits, all forms of L-Carnitine help with fat burning, athletic performance and recovery.
+Although there are different forms of L-Carnitine, which provide different benefits, all forms of L-Carnitine help with fat burning, athletic performance, and recovery.
 L-Carnitine’s main function is to transport fatty acids into the mitochondria where fat can then be oxidized to generate adenosine triphosphate (ATP) or energy.
-L-Carnitine works both during intense physical activity and during rest; however it is most effective and noticeable during times of intense physical activity.
+L-Carnitine works both during intense physical activity and during rest; however, it is most effective and noticeable during times of intense physical activity.

 Studies have shown, athletes who supplement with L-Carnitine have been able to sustain physical activity more than 25% longer than those who don’t supplement with L-Carnitine.
 Part of this is due to the fact L-Carnitine will preserve glycogen stores while burning body fat stores and lowering lactic acid levels while boosting creatine phosphate levels.

-It has been found that L-Carnitine supports the amount of testosterone receptors inside the muscle cells.
+It has been found that L-Carnitine supports testosterone receptors inside the muscle cells.
 The more of these receptors we have in our muscles, the more testosterone can bind to them and stimulate muscle growth as well as strength gains.
 Research suggests that L-Carnitine facilitates the action of insulin growth factor 1, which is critical for muscle growth.